inverno-io/inverno-mods/inverno-security-jose/README.md

 An X.509 certificate is considered trusted if any of the certificate in the chain is trusted.
 An `X509JWKCertPathValidator` is used in `JWKBuilder` implementations to validate resolved certificates chains.

 The default implementation uses a PKIX `CertPathValidator` with `PKIXParameters` defining the trusted certificates, these parameters are provided by the `JWKPKIXParameters` wrapper bean which uses the trust store of the JDK by default.
-This bean is overridable and custom `PKIXParameters` can be provided as well by defining a bean in the module or by directly injecting the instance in the module's builder when the module is created and intilialized explicitly:
+This bean is overridable and custom `PKIXParameters` can be provided as well by defining a bean in the module or by directly injecting the instance in the module's builder when the module is created and initialized explicitly:

 ```java
 CertStore customTrustStore = ...